PM-Notes/Prince2/README.md

 > A high-level plan showing the major products of the project, when they will be delivered and at what cost.
 An initial Project Plan is presented as part of the *project initiation documentation or PID*.
 This is revised as information on actual progress appears,  It is a major control documentation for the Project Board to measure actual progress against expectation.

+The Project Plan provides a statement of how the below targets are to be acheived:

+- Time
+- Cost
+- Scope
+- Quality
+- Identifies major control points, such as management stages and milestones.

+And identifies the major products, activities and resources required for the project.

+> The Project Plan is used within the Business Case and is used by the Project Board as a baseline to monitor progress stage-by-stage, and should align with Corporate/Programme Managements plan.

 ### Stage Plan (for each management stage)

+*Initiation Stage Plan* is created in *Starting Up a project* and subsequent stage plans are created within *Managing a stage Boundary*.

 Defined as: